guyhoulsby/HyperDrive/README.md

 Documentation of HyperDrive can be found in "HyperDrive documentation.pdf".

-HyperDrive also makes use of HyperUtils and a code for checking models HyperCheck.
+HyperDrive also makes use of HyperCommands, HyperUtils and a code for checking models HyperCheck.

+A number of simple models are also now available on this site.

+For more information on hyperplasticity see hyperplasticity.wordpress.com